 A selection of digital versions of records held by the Public Record Office of Northern Ireland (PRONI) have been made available on the CAIN (Conflict Archive on the INternet) website.
-The records selected relate to the conflict and politics in the region and mainly cover the period 1968-1985.
-There are 1267 PRONI public records on the CAIN site comprising approximately 5350 pages.
+The records selected relate to the conflict and politics in the region and mainly cover the period 1968-1986.
+There are 1,501 PRONI public records on CAIN and which amount to approximately 6,300 pages.
 This online resource gives public access to records from the early years of the 'Troubles' and has been launched by the University of Ulster and PRONI.
 The PRONI records can be accessed via a dedicated portal site, within the main CAIN website called 'PRONI Records on CAIN'.

 What is CAIN?

 CAIN was launched in 1997 with the aim of providing information and source material on the 'Troubles' and politics in Northern Ireland from 1968 to the present day.
 The site has been widely used by academic researchers and others working in areas such as historical, cultural, conflict resolution, peace-studies and Irish studies.

 PRONI records on CAIN

 Since it was launched CAIN has encouraged external contributors to the site and in 2009 CAIN approached PRONI and proposed that a selection of public records might be digitised and made available on the website.
 Those items covered under the 'Annual Release' scheme, relating to the 'Troubles' and Northern Ireland politics post-1968, were of particular interest to CAIN.
 Making this material available electronically supports both CAIN's objectives and PRONI's aim of making records available to as wide an audience as possible.

 What is available?